Terry Cochrane (Canadian football)

 Terry Cochrane (born January 22, 1963) is a Canadian former professional football running back who played four seasons in the Canadian Football League (CFL) with the Saskatchewan Roughriders and Winnipeg Blue Bombers.
 He was selected by the Calgary Stampeders in the fifth round of the 1985 CFL draft after playing CIS football at the University of British Columbia.

 Junior football

 Cochrane played junior football for the Regina Rams of the Canadian Junior Football League.
 He was named PJFC Outstanding Offensive Back and Rookie of the Year in 1982.
 He was also named PJFC Most Valuable Player, Outstanding Offensive Back and CJFL Outstanding Offensive Player in 1983.

-College career
+University career

-Cochrane played CIS football for the UBC Thunderbirds.
-He was named MVP of the CIAU Central Bowl and helped the Thunderbirds win the 22nd Vanier Cup in 1986 after returning for his final year of CIS eligibility following his being drafted by the Calgary Stampeders of the CFL.
+Cochrane played CIAU football for the UBC Thunderbirds.
+He was named MVP of the CIAU Central Bowl and helped the Thunderbirds win the 22nd Vanier Cup in 1986 after returning for his final year of CIAU eligibility following his being drafted by the Calgary Stampeders of the CFL.